U.S. appeals court appears receptive to bond trader's fraud appeal

 A decision by the 2nd Circuit could come this year, and the court has said the appeal raised "a substantial question of law or fact likely to result in reversal."
 Litvak, a married father of two, is free on bail.

-Jefferies, a unit of Leucadia National Corp (LUK.N), in March 2014 entered a non-prosecution agreement and agreed to pay $25 million to end U.S. probes into its supervision of Litvak and other traders.
+Jefferies, a unit of Leucadia National Corp, in March 2014 entered a non-prosecution agreement and agreed to pay $25 million to end U.S. probes into its supervision of Litvak and other traders.